How does Amazon FBA work? Everything you need to know about the popular fulfillment service at a glance!

 What is Amazon FBA?

 Fulfillment by Amazon (FBA) is the in-house logistics program of the online giant.
-When marketplace sellers book this service, Amazon takes care of the entire fulfillment process.
-This includes storage, picking and packing orders, as well as shipping and returns management.
-Even customer service is handled by Amazon.
-Many sellers use FBA as it increases their chances of winning the Buy Box.
+When marketplace sellers book this service, Amazon takes over the entire fulfillment process.
+This includes both storage and picking and packing of orders as well as shipping and returns management.
+Even customer service is then handled by Amazon.
+Many retailers use FBA, as their chance of winning the Buy Box increases.

 What does Fulfillment by Amazon cost?

-The fees for the FBA service are not flat rates but are calculated based on the size and weight of the product, divided into storage and shipping fees.
-For example, from January to September, the storage costs are €15.60 per m3 per month.
+The fees for the FBA service are not flat-rate, but are calculated based on the size and weight of the product and are divided into storage and shipping fees.
+From January to September, the storage costs, for example, amount to €15.60 per m3 per month.

-For which online sellers is Amazon FBA worthwhile?
+For which online retailers is Amazon FBA worthwhile?

-Fulfillment by Amazon is worthwhile for smaller sellers who do not have their own storage space or logistics.
-However, larger sellers should also consider FBA, as using the service can significantly influence the chances of winning the Buy Box.
-On the other hand, FBA is not always suitable for heavy, bulky products or those that sell slowly.
+Fulfillment by Amazon is worthwhile, for example, for smaller retailers who do not have their own storage space or logistics.
+But larger sellers should also consider FBA, as the use of the service can significantly influence the profit of the Buy Box.
+For heavy, bulky products or those that sell slowly, FBA is not always suitable.

 Image credits in the order of the images: © erikdegraaf – stock.adobe.com / Screenshot @ Amazon